Dream & smile before getting out of bed

 Daily Practices

-Morning horizon visualization, ocean wave audio during work, conscious tide-breath reminders.
+Morning horizon visualization, ocean wave audio during work, and conscious tide-breath reminders.

 Urban Micro-Escapes